Frequently Asked Questions

 Students going into Year 11 or 12 are required to make an appointment with the Deputy Principal in order to check on subject selection and availability of subjects.
 If you do reside in the area and wish to enrol please contact our Enrolments Officer on 9433 7297 or email email@example.com

-How does my child apply for the soccer program?
+How does my child apply for the Football Program?

-You can download an application form here, pick one up from reception or we can mail one out to you.
-Applications for the soccer program are made directly to the college.
+Applications for the Specialist Football Program are made directly to the college.
 Students are then invited into the college for a trial.
 Trials run in June/July and students can apply from Year 6.

 I am moving into North Fremantle at the beginning of the year.
 Can my child attend the college?